 6. Few shameless criminals;

-8. Few slang and swear words with sexual connotation;
+8. Few sexual connotation slang and swear words;

 9. Difference in the type of entertainment chosen;

-10. Zero tolerance towards drugs in the country;
+10. Zero tolerance of the country towards drugs;

-12. Taught from a young age what they should or should not do;
+12. Taught from a young age what they should or shouldn’t do;

 14. The country is economically stable;

-15. The cost of living for Japanese people is low;
+15. The cost of living for the Japanese is low;

 20. Strict immigration policy;

 What do you think?
 Did you remember any other points?
-Did you detect anything in Japan that contributes to the country's security?
-Leave it in the comments and share this article with friends.
+Did you detect anything in Japan that contributes to the country’s safety?
+Leave it in the comments and share this article with your friends.